Duck Hunting At Its’ Best

 After all have boarded their barge, everyone heads out to one of over 30 pre-built, drive-through duck blinds.
 Since we are in a tidal area, each and every blind is built with various tidal, current, wind conditions in mind.
 As the guide arrives at the blind, he power-poles the barge, brushes the barge, throws out decoys and starts calling the ducks in.

+Each year, hunting begins in September* with early teal season.
+Most hunters are able to hunt in tennis shoes and lightweight camo for great numbers of primarily Blue-Wing Teal, with occasional Green-Wings.
 The traditional or “big” duck season begins in November and runs through January (State & Federal agencies have the authority to change official season dates annually.
 Official early teal season dates are typically announced in July and official duck season dates are typically announced in August).
 Unlike most areas up north that rely on just Mallards & Woodies, we are blessed with being at the bottom of the Mississippi Flyway, which provides us with a vast variety of birds like Pintail, Gadwall, Widgeon, Redhead, Canvasback, Scaup, Ringneck, Blue & Green-wing Teal, along with some Mallards.

-After an enjoyable hunt, everyone meets back at the water taxis to head back across the River, then back to the Main Lodge for a hot lunch.
+After an enjoyable hunt, everyone meets back at the water taxis to head back across the River, then back to the main lodge for a hot lunch.
 While you’re eating lunch, the guides are cleaning your birds, just the way you want them.
 Blast & Cast customers turn around after lunch for an afternoon of world-class fishing for Redfish & Spotted Seatrout, Black Drum & Flounder.

-Louisiana State Hunting Licensing Available at: http://www.wlf.louisiana.gov/licenses/hunting-licenses
+Louisiana State Hunting Licensing Available at: http://www.wlf.louisiana.gov/licenses-and-permits